gomorpheus/morpheus-docs/getting_started/installation/distributed/full/perconaTls-ubuntu.rst

     [root]# systemctl start mysql

 #.
-From **Node 01**, log into the mysql server and set a new root password.
-To get the temporary root mysql password you will need to run the below command.
-The command will print the password to the screen.
-Copy the password and use it when logging in.
+From **Node 01**, log into the mysql server using the password set during installation

    .. code-block:: bash

-    [root]# grep 'temporary password' /var/log/mysqld.log
     [root]# mysql -u root -p
-       password: `enter password copied above`
+       password: `enter password from installation`

-#.
-Change the root user password to the mysql DB.
-Note that the database from Node 1 will be replicated to all other nodes, changing the password on the additional nodes is not required.
+#. **(Optional)** Change the root user password to the mysql DB.
+Note that the database from Node 01 will be replicated to all other nodes, changing the password on the additional nodes is not required.

    .. code-block:: bash

     mysql> ALTER USER 'root'@'localhost' IDENTIFIED BY 'rootPassword';

 #.
-Create the sstuser user, grant the permissions, and exit mysql.
+Create the sstuser user and grant the permissions.

    .. code-block:: bash

     mysql> CREATE USER 'sstuser'@'localhost' IDENTIFIED BY 'sstUserPassword';

    ..
-NOTE:: The sstuser and password will be used in the /etc/my.cnf configuration.
+NOTE:: The sstuser and password will be used in the /etc/mysql/my.cnf configuration.

    .. code-block:: bash